2018 MLB All-Star Game: Predictions for Top Players on Starting AL, NL Rosters

 On the National League side, it was assumed that Harper would be the face of the National League team since the game is in his home city—at least from an MLB perspective.
 Harper is having a perplexing year, at least by his standards.
 He has 21 homers and 50 RBI, but he is hitting .218 and has already struck out 91 times.

-Freeman has been one of the game's more underappreciated players because he is a master at first base for the Atlanta Braves and he has one of the game's sweetest swings.
+Freeman has been one of the game's more underappreciated players because he is a master at first base for the Atlanta Braves, and he has one of the game's sweetest swings.
 Freeman has a .315/.406/.542 slash line with 16 home runs and 59 RBI.

 Arenado has made a name for himself as one of the best all-around third basemen in the history of the game because of his sensational fielding ability and his consistent hitting.
 It would not be a surprise if Arenado put on a Brooks Robinson-type show at any point in the field, and the Colorado Rockies All-Star has blasted 22 home runs and knocked in 63 runs this season.